 What you need to know to protect yourself from gynecological cancers

 Many women tend to visit the OB/GYN only when they are pregnant.
 This is a mistake.
-Every woman should be getting a yearly physical, regardless of their childbearing status.
+Every woman should be getting a yearly physical, regardless of their childbearing status, in order to prevent and detect illness.
 The usual excuse is that, “I’m too busy and have no time.”
 Our innate being is to be a nurturer, often neglecting ourselves in the process.

 Women’s health promotion might be frequently discussed in the general media, but its coverage is sorely lacking in our community.
 We often shy away from talking about serious illnesses, especially those that specifically pertain to women.
 Perhaps this is coming from a misguided place where we think that if we ignore it, it won’t happen or doesn’t happen.